happy-p/Folia/README.md

 Folia groups nearby loaded chunks to form an "independent region."
 See [the PaperMC documentation](https://docs.papermc.io/folia/reference/region-logic) for exact details on how Folia will group nearby chunks.
-Each independent region has its own tick loop, which is ticked at the regular Minecraft tickrate (20TPS).
+Each independent region has its tick loop, which is ticked at the regular Minecraft tickrate (20TPS).
 The tick loops are executed on a thread pool in parallel.
 There is no main thread anymore, as each region effectively has its own "main thread" that executes